-Day 4: Continue your journey to San Ignacio, the gateway to the ancient Mayan world.
-From here you will explore the magnificent Mayan site of Caracol.
-Caracol is the largest archeological site in Belize, covering 30 square miles of high canopy jungle and includes five plazas, an astronomic observatory and over 35,000 buildings that have been identified.
+Day 4: Continue your journey to your lodge at Mountain Pine Ridge Reserve, the gateway to the ancient Mayan world.
+From here you will explore the magnificent Maya site of Caracol, the largest archaeological site in Belize.
+Covering 30 square miles of high canopy jungle, it includes five plazas, an astronomic observatory and over 35,000 identified buildings.
 The loftiest among them, a massive pyramid (Caana) is capped by three temples and rises over 140 feet above the jungle floor.
 (B/L)

 Day 5: Actun Tunichil Muknal, The 'Cave of the Stone Sepulchre' is one of the most impressive caves in the Maya Lowland.
 Located in the heart of the Belizean rainforest, this cave was a sacred place to the prehistoric Maya.
 You will explore the cave system by way of a series of chambers, ending in a 300 by 50 metre cathedral where sacrificial ceremonies once took place.
 Here you will be able to travel into the Mayan past and witness a living museum where the human sacrifices and artifacts can be viewed in their original context.
 (B/L)

 Day 6: Time to continue your journey as you head south to the a small laid back coastal town of Hopkins.
 You will have the afternoon to relax and dip your feet in the warm waters of the Caribbean.
 (B/L/D)

 Day 8: Keeping on your southern trajectory, enter the peace and tranquility of The Lodge at Big Falls.
 You can spend the rest of the day relaxing in the pool, staring up at the giant iguanas sunbathing on the branches above, explore the forest trails surrounding the lodge or jump in a tube and float down the incredibly beautiful river on the property.
 (B)